 Olli’s professional focus combines strategic program leadership, technological innovation, and international collaboration.
 He is particularly interested in the future of maritime operations, digital transformation, and the role of emerging technologies and data-driven services in enabling safer, smarter, and more sustainable maritime logistics.

-Andres Uusoja leads commercial strategy, business development, sales, and customer relations for one of the Baltic region’s most dynamic multimodal terminals.
-Across more than twenty years of experience in the international logistics sector, he has developed expertise spanning maritime transport, intermodal solutions, and terminal operations — positioning him at the forefront of evolving supply chain trends.
-Under Andres Uusoja’s commercial leadership, HHLA TK Estonia has strengthened its role as a critical gateway for cargo flows across the Baltic Sea region.
-The terminal in Muuga Port plays a strategic role in connecting sea, rail, and road transport, driving both export and import activity while supporting sustainable logistics growth in Northern Europe.
+Andres Uusoja leads commercial strategy, business development, sales, and customer service for one of the most ambitious railway players in the Baltic region.
+Across more than twenty years of experience in international logistics, he has developed expertise spanning maritime, aviation, road transport and terminal operations - positioning him at the forefront of evolving supply chain trends.

 Copyright © 2026 N A V I G A T E - All Rights Reserved.